Skip to content Skip to footer

 Pfeiffer watched Chicago’s first-ever parade in 1970, was a volunteer marshal at the second, third and fourth parades, and he volunteered to be the coordinator at the fifth parade in 1974.
 He held the title of Parade Coordinator through 2019.

-Pfeiffer’s husband of nearly 48 years, Tim Frye, assumed leadership of the parade and continues as coordinator in 2024.
+Pfeiffer’s husband of nearly 48 years, Tim Frye, assumed leadership of the parade and continues as co-coordinator and PRIDEChicago Vice Chair

 Thanks to Pfeiffer and Frye’s dedicated service, PRIDEChicago was inducted into The Chicago LGBT Hall of Fame in 2021.